davisjam/davisjam.github.io/_pages/home.md

 ## 2024

+- Dharun will intern with the RISE team at Microsoft Research this summer.
+Congrats, Dharun!
 - Conditional acceptance (shepherding) to USENIX Security 2024.
 This work is about Cyber Threat Hunt.
 Congrats to Trey for sharing his MSc thesis with the world.
 - Poster on GDPR: ICSE-Poster 2024.
 Congrats to the Virginia Tech collaborators!
 - Presentation at Michigan Tech University about software engineering with pre-trained models